Simple Pretzel Dogs + Video

 This post may contain affiliate links.
 Please read my disclosure policy.

-Pretzel Dogs feature all-beef dogs baked inside of soft pretzel hot dog buns.
-Ready in just 35 minutes, so you can make this pretzel dog recipe any night!
+Pretzel Dogs feature all-beef dogs baked inside of soft pretzel buns.
+They’re soft, chewy, and satisfyingly savory.
+Plus, they’re ready in just 35 minutes so you can make this pretzel dogs recipe any night!

 Jalapeño Popper Bread Bombs are filled with cream cheese and spicy jalapeno.
 The soft bread on the outside makes them irresistible.